 The Apache Software Foundation

-Google is sponsoring the 2013 Summer of Code and The Apache Software Foundation (ASF) has been accepted as a mentoring organization.
+Google is sponsoring the 2024 Summer of Code and The Apache Software Foundation (ASF) registered as a mentoring organization.
 This page is your entry point to the ASF GSoC program.
+Please watch this page for updates concerning our participation in 2024.

 Students: read this